2.1. Managing token in self service#

 Immediately before and after Confirm, the status display shows the state of the authentication.

-The indented window shows success: “User succesfully authenticated!”
+The indented window shows success: “User successfully authenticated!”

 The LinOTP Authenticator app shows the successful completion in the following picture.